GwynethLlewelyn/LSL.novaextension/README.md

 A Nova extension providing syntax highlighting for Linden Scripting Language (LSL), the scripting language used in the Second Life® and OpenSimulator virtual world platforms.

-Based on the amazing work by Sei Lisa and Mako Nozaki, who compiled the [LSL2 Keywords Database](https://github.com/Sei-Lisa/kwdb) (version 0.0.20210612000), without which I would need to do everything manually (like I did for the first release!).
+Based on the amazing work by Sei Lisa and Mako Nozaki, who compiled the [LSL2 Keywords Database](https://github.com/Sei-Lisa/kwdb) (version 0.0.20210612000), also known as KWDB, without which I would need to do everything manually (like I did for the first release!).

 ## Language Support

 ### This extension currently supports the following features of Linden Scripting Language:

-- Syntax Highlighting for the latest version of LSL (as of the time of releasing this extension)
+- Syntax Highlighting for the latest version of LSL (as of the current release of the KWDB)
-- Auto-completions for major LSL constructions and functions (as far as I could make them work)
+- Auto-completions for major LSL constructions, functions and constants (as far as I could make them work)
-- OpenSimulator & Aurora Sim LSL functions/constants
+- OpenSimulator & Aurora Sim LSL functions/constants (not all are correctly tagged, though)

 ### Not done yet:

-- Adding tooltips and parameter auto-completion for _all_ functions
+- Hovering tooltips.
+I haven't figured out how _that_ works _without_ using a Language Server Protocol application.
 - Distinguishing global from local scopes for variables.
 This shouldn't be too hard, since LSL is rather rigid with declarations, but I haven't done it yet.
+- Making the jumps to definition work consistently.
+- Getting the scope selections to work.
-- Automagically updating the syntax auto-completions every time Lisa & Nozaki update their own database
+- Automagically updating the syntax auto-completions every time Lisa & Nozaki update their own database (there are now a few tools to help with that).

 ## Disclaimers, Acknowledgements & Warnings